gustofied/P2Engine/README.md

 **Finite State Machine**

 Each agent conversation moves through well-defined states: UserMessage → AssistantMessage or ToolCall → ToolResult → AssistantMessage, with WaitingState managing async operations.
-Agent delegation adds AgentCall/AgentResult states, and conversations end with FinishedState..
+Agent delegation adds AgentCall/AgentResult states, and conversations end with FinishedState.
 This explicit state management makes it easier to create reliable coordination and to debug the systems.

 **Interaction Stack**